 Cynical August doesn’t believe life will ever change until she develops a crush on a girl from her subway commute.
 Jane is perfect and the highlight of August’s every day.
 But when August and Jane finally meet, August realizes that somehow Jane actually lives in the 1970s.
 A time-defying romance just in time for summer from the author of Red, White, & Royal Blue.

-Even though her husband helps out, successful lawyer Nora Spangler feels likes she carries an unfair share of the domestic burden.
-When they move into an exclusive suburban neighborhood, Nora finds a group of high-powered women with extremely supportive husbands.
-While helping with a resident’s wrongful death case, she discovers they all have a secret worth willing to kill over.
+Even though her husband Hayden helps out, successful lawyer Nora Spangler feels likes she carries an unfair share of the domestic burden.
+When they consider moving into an exclusive suburban neighborhood, Nora finds a group of high-powered women with extremely supportive husbands.
+While helping with a resident’s wrongful death case, she learns how far these women are willing to go to get some help at home.

 Ashley C. Ford